-56 In light of history, the Western kind of a "civilized Freedom" is a child of cultural change.
+- 56 In light of history, the Western kind of a "civilized Freedom" is a child of cultural change.
 It is an offspring of the European renaissance of antic "humane rationalism" combined with a progressive linear thinking, not a cyclic kind of living.
 Civilized Western culture includes a whole sophisticated philosophical trinity.
-Meant are at least: a in Australia, in: Branscombe, Nyla R. / Doosje Bertjar (Eds.), Collective Guilt in International Perspectives (2004), pp. 112-113.
-But that means on the other hand, if a humanitarian violation is justified by a (dominating) group there is no feeling of (collective) guilt.

-mainly personal Subjectivism of liberal arts, an empirical objectivism of technology and a more social approach of a synthesizing postmodernism.
-But philosophy begins with and comes back to "cogito ergo sum" (I think, or I doubt therefore I am), an idea no scientist can be free himself of.

-A lot of Eastern cultures are mostly grounded on another 57 fiction, which is the old medieval idea of being a mere member of a clan or a family.
+Meant are at least: a mainly personal Subjectivism of liberal arts, an empirical objectivism of technology and a more social approach of a synthesizing postmodernism.
+But philosophy begins with and comes back to "cogito ergo sum" (I think, or I doubt therefore I am), an idea no scientist can be free himself of. - 57 A lot of Eastern cultures are mostly grounded on another fiction, which is the old medieval idea of being a mere member of a clan or a family.
 The holistic "We-person" is idealized in the same kind as the Western "I-person".
-The ghosts of ancestors, a world of uncountable spirits and demons mixed with a meta-natural synthesis of yin and yang that means a kind of high sophisticated balancing, is
+The ghosts of ancestors, a world of uncountable spirits and demons mixed with a meta-natural synthesis of yin and yang59 that means a kind of high sophisticated balancing, is presumably still ruling the "cultural cosmos" of China and lot of other greater empires in East Asia.60 From the Western point of view these Wecultures are meant to absorb Egoism, Individuality and Rationality.
+But these kinds of animistic spiritualism are part of Western spiritual heritage61 as well.